Liverpool and Manchester City show why Premier League title race will thrill - but defensive depth is worry...

 That’s how fine the margins are between these sides, and how fine they will be in this most mouth-watering of title races.
 In Liverpool, City and Chelsea, we have three heavyweight contenders, and it would be wise not to discount Cristiano Ronaldo and Manchester United as well, even if their recent form suggests they still sit a rung below the others.

-Liverpool certainly look like they will be in the mix come May, although this was their third draw of the campaign, and in all three they had looked well-placed to get the win.
+Liverpool certainly look like they will be in the mix, although this was their third draw of the campaign, and in all three they had looked well-placed to get the win.
 Just as at Brentford last time out, they let the game slip in the final 10 minutes.

 Warning signs, perhaps?
 We are used to such levels of consistency from this team, that anything less than perfect tends to stand out.